Start Your Scholarship Search This Summer

 If your child is still a few years away from heading off to their higher education, make sure to write down the names of the scholarships that you might want to apply for at a later time, or use the list functionality that some scholarship search sites offer.

 Also, be sure to apply for scholarships with smaller monetary amount.
-If your student earns a few of them, the scholarship total for higher education costs will grow.
-There also tends to be fewer applicants for these rewards.
+If your student earns a few of them, their scholarship total will grow.
+There also can be fewer applicants for these rewards so your student’s application can better stand out from the crowd.

-Remember, you shouldn’t have to pay to apply for a scholarship.
-If an organization ask for a fee or credit card number, do not share that information with them.
+Remember, you should not have to pay to apply for a scholarship.
+If an organization ask for a fee or credit card number, do not share that information with them and search elsewhere.

 Save with Ohio’s 529 Plan